i18n-site/md/en/README.md

 "Bible·Genesis":

-> The ancients did not distinguish between languages ​​and were born with pride.
-They built towers reaching the sky to promote the prestige of the human race.
+> The ancients did not distinguish between languages.
+They built towers reaching the sky to reach the gate of God to promote the prestige of the human race.
 >
-> God said that human beings are a tribe of their own, with the same culture and species, and the Tower of Babel is just a prologue.
-They can accomplish everything without fear.
+> The God said that people are a tribe of their own, with the same culture and species.
+Building a tower is just a prelude.
+Now you can accomplish whatever you want, and you will have nothing to fear.
 >
-> As a result, all living beings were scattered in various places, and their speech was blocked.
+> Then God came and scattered the people in various places, unable to understand each other.
 >
 > From then on, mankind struggled to communicate, conflicts arose endlessly, and the world saw no more a tower that reached the skies.